p3rception/Indicium/README.md

 ## (Optional)

-To run this script on startup, you can create a `indicium.sh` file with the following content and add it to the Login Items:
+To run this script on startup, you can create an `indicium.sh` file with the following content and add it to the Login Items:

 ```bash
 #!/bin/bash